-In some cases, the Immigration official may request that you show economic solvency for your stay in the country (generally $500 USD per 90 days)
+Sometimes, the Immigration official may request that you show economic solvency for your stay in the country (generally $500 USD per 90 days).

-Visitors to Costa Rica must have apassport valid for minimum of 6 months from date of arrival, as well as proof that they will be exiting the country before their visa or entry stamp expires, usually within 90 days.
+Visitors to Costa Rica must have a passport that is valid for minimum of 6 months from their date of arrival, as well as proof that they will be exiting the country before their visa or entry stamp expires, usually within 90 days.

 By law, an onward ticket can be any one of the following on approved, commercial transport:

-What kind of inoculations do I have to take to Costa Rica?
+What kind of inoculations do I need to enter Costa Rica?

-For people arriving from most countries, no inoculations are required.
-However if traveling from the following countries, travelers must possess a yellow fever vaccination ceritifcate.
-(Angola, Benin, Burkina Faso, Cameroon, Democratic Republic of the Congo, Gabon, Gambia, Guinea, Liberia, Nigeria, Sierra Leone, Sudan, Bolivia, Venezuela, Brazil, Peru, Colombia and Ecuador as well as the Republic of Guyana)
+There are no inoculations required for people arriving from most countries.
+However, if traveling from the following countries, travelers must possess a yellow fever vaccination certificate: Angola, Benin, Burkina Faso, Cameroon, Democratic Republic of the Congo, Gabon, Gambia, Guinea, Liberia, Nigeria, Sierra Leone, Sudan, Bolivia, Venezuela, Brazil, Peru, Colombia and Ecuador as well as the Republic of Guyana.

-While hotel, rent a car, domestic flights and tour prices certainly decrease in the off season, airfare to Costa Rica doesn’t necessarily decrease in proportion.
+While hotel, car rentals, domestic flights and tour prices certainly decrease in the off season, airfare to Costa Rica doesn’t necessarily decrease in proportion.
 What this season does offer is a quieter time to do tours, take in sites, and peruse properties, all in the comfort of mid-20’s range temperature (high-70’s Fahrenheit) and afternoon rains refreshing the jungle habitats of this region.

 How to Get to the Costa Ballena area from the Juan Santamaría International Airport

-3½ hour drive to the Costa Ballena from SJO airport.
+It is a 3 1/2 hour drive (with minimal stops) to the Costa Ballena from SJO airport.
 We strongly recommend renting a 4-wheel drive vehicle as the roads are quite rugged in the mountain villages of this region.